Levintsky/ML-tutorial/RL/Theory.md

 	- Many others, including our work (lead by Andrea Zanette), and Mengdi Wang's lab.

 ## Theory Analysis
-- Richard S. Sutton, David McAllester, Satinder Singh, Yishay Mansour.
+- R Sutton, D McAllester, S Singh, Y Mansour.
 Policy Gradient Methods for Reinforcement Learning with Function Approximation.
 NIPS'00.
 	- Contributions: Established policy gradient theorem and showed convergence of policy gradient algorithm for arbitrary policy classes.
 - Tsitsiklis and Van Roy.
 An Analysis of Temporal-Difference Learning with Function Approximation.
 TAC'97.
 	- Contributions: Variety of convergence results and counter-examples for value-learning methods in RL.